ZoomPhant/monitoring/src/content/docs/start/index.md

 # Quick Start

 ----
-Starting using ZoomPhant is simple.
-Below steps will help you to get a community version running up in just one minute.
+Getting started with ZoomPhant is simple.
+The steps below will help you get the Community Version up and running in just one minute.

-*Note: The community version is free for personal use only, if you want to use in your business please reach us by emailing to [info@zervice.us](mailto:info@zervice.us)*
+*Note: The Community Version is free for personal use only.
+If you want to use it for business purposes, please contact us by emailing [info@zervice.us](mailto:info@zervice.us).*

 ## Local Deployment

 To deploy locally, ensure your environment has Docker 20+ installed.
-For stable performance, it's recommended to allocate 2 CPU cores and 8GB of free memory.
-Then, start with the following command:
+For stable performance, we recommend allocating 2 CPU cores and 8GB of free memory.
+Start the deployment using the following command:

 ```bash
 docker run --hostname zoomphant -it -d -v /root/data:/data -p 8080:80 --name zoomphant zoomphant/pack:latest
 ```

 - `-v /root/data:/data`: Specifies the persistent data storage directory.
-You can modify it as needed.
-Failure to configure this will result in data loss after container restart.
+You can modify this path as needed.
+Failure to configure this will result in data loss when the container restarts.
 - `-p 8080:80`: Sets the external port.
-If external access is required, replace `8080` with the corresponding port number.
+If external access is required, replace `8080` with your desired port number.
 - Two image options are available: `zoomphant/pack:latest` and `zoomphant/aio:latest`.
-The former uses collectors directly from GitHub, while the latter integrates the latest collectors into the image, albeit with a larger size.
+The former downloads collectors directly from GitHub, while the latter integrates the latest collectors into the image (resulting in a larger image size).

 ## Cloud Deployment

-For cloud deployment using AWS ECS as an example, follow these steps:
+For cloud deployment (using AWS ECS as an example), follow these steps:

-1. Create a Task Definition in ECS and configure the Container:
+1. Create a Task Definition in ECS and configure the container:
     - Set the Image URI to `zoomphant/pack:latest`.
-    - Map at least port 80 to facilitate UI access and collector data reporting.
+    - Map at least port 80 to enable UI access and collector data reporting.

 ![img.png](img.png)